Torres del Paine Trekking FAQ

 Which direction should I hike in?

-Most people hike the Circuit in an anti-clockwise direction to avoid beginning their trek with the most difficult section, the John Gardner Pass, and to avoid walking into strong headwinds while they're up there.
-Hiking the W from West to East leaves the most difficult hike, The Towers, until last.
+You must hike the Circuit in an anti-clockwise direction and this avoids beginning the trek with the most difficult section, the John Gardner Pass, and avoids walking into strong headwinds while you're up there.
+Hiking the W from West to East leaves the most difficult hike, The Towers, until last, but either direction is allowed.

 Do I need to carry a tent?